yeti-switch/doc/docs/en/yeti-ui-routing/yeti-ui-routing-customer_auths.rst

     .. _customer_auth_uri_domain:

     Uri Domain
         If specified, YETI checks the domain part of the URI for every call.
 If the domain part is not the same as specified other Customer Auth entity will be used (if any) for authentication.
+You can specify more than one *Uri Domain* (separated by comma(,)).

     .. _customer_auth_from_domain:

     From Domain
         If specified, YETI checks the domain part of the URI in the From header for every call.
         If presented domain mismatches other Customer Auth entity will be used (if any) for authentication.
+You can specify more than one *From Domain* (separated by comma(,)).

     .. _customer_auth_to_domain:

     To Domain
         If specified, YETI checks the domain part of the URI in the To header for every call.
 If presented domain mismatches other Customer Auth entity will be used (if any) for authentication.
+You can specify more than one *To Domain* (separated by comma(,)).

     .. _customer_auth_x_yeti_auth:

     X Yeti Auth
-        It's possible to define the custom SIP-header **X-Yeti-Auth** for the customer's calls and specify its value in YETI.
+        It's possible to define the custom SIP-header **X-Yeti-Auth** or array of headers (separated by comma(,)) for the customer's calls and specify its value in YETI.
 In case they match, YETI passes such calls with using this Customer Auth entity for authentication.

 Number translation **Customers Auth**'s options
 ```````````````````````````````````````````````